johnamac7/hb/docs/hb_provision_playbook-instances.md

-## hb provision devices
+## hb provision playbook-instances

-Provision a set of Devices from configuration files.
+Provision Playbook Instances from configuration files.

 ### Synopsis

-The Devices can be defined in YAML or JSON and conform to the payload definitions for the REST API.
+The Playbook Instances can be defined in YAML or JSON and conform to the payload definitions for the REST API.

 ```
-hb provision devices [flags]
+hb provision playbook-instances [flags]
 ```

 ### Options

 ```
-  -h, --help   help for devices
+  -h, --help   help for playbook-instances
 ```

 ### Options inherited from parent commands